garfiaslopez/Labirynth/README.md

 # Labyrinth Path Finder

 Find a path to exit the labyrinth.
+Using DFS algorithm to search the exit and saving the positions to construct a path.

 ## Maze values
 * -1 => Origin